Skip to main content

 Classroom Grants fund incredibly impactful programs like Latinos in Action (LIA), Makerspaces, Mindfulness and Wellness, Afterschool STEM & Science, Before School, and Tuition Assistance for PCSD Preschool.

-Some, like LIA, are longtime grant recipients: LIA has received funding for 12 years!
-Others, like the Before School Program at McPolin and Parley’s Park Elementary Schools, were pilots in the 2021/22 school year.
+Some, like LIA, are longtime grant recipients: LIA has received funding for 13 years!
+Others, like the Before School Program at McPolin were pilots in the 2021/22 school year.
 All of them are programs in line with PCEF’s mission to inspire all Park City students to successfully reach their academic and lifelong potential.

 *formerly Teacher Grants